<< Yesterday

 "I feel that without enough occasional starts to be sharper coming off the bench, my continued presence as a player would be an unfair distraction to my teammates, and their success as a team is what the ultimate goal should be." - Ken Griffey, Jr., on his retirement.

-After 22 seasons of compiling can't-miss Hall of Fame statistics, Mariner outfielder Ken Griffey, Jr. unexpectedly issues a statement through the team announcing that he has decided to retire.
+After 22 seasons of compiling can't-miss Hall of Fame statistics, Mariner outfielder Ken Griffey, Jr. announces that he has decided to retire.
 Drafted #1 by the Mariners on this date in 1987, the now 40-year-old 'Kid" leaves the game fifth on the all-time career home run list with 630 round-trippers.

 2010 Jim Joyce emphatically calls Jason Donald safe at first base after Tigers starter Armando Galarraga has retired 26 consecutive Cleveland batters, although the baserunner is clearly out.
 After seeing the replay, the first-base arbitrator tearfully admits his error, apologizing to the 28-year-old Venezuelan for his blown call that robbed the right-hander of pitching a perfect game.